lpacher/lae/README.md

 # Course program
 [**[Contents]**](#contents)

-This is a postgraduate introductory course about digital design and FPGA programming using **Xilinx Vivado** <br />
-and the **Verilog Hardware Description Language (HDL)**.
+This is a postgraduate introductory course about digital design and FPGA programming using **Xilinx Vivado** and the **Verilog Hardware Description Language (HDL)**.

 The course covers: